tundish/blathnaid/NOTES.rst

 and of course Jack did not.
 "This one stands for Simplicity", said Krol.
 "Simplicity.
 Try to train it.
 Simplicity can be cultivated."

+And before Jack could get him to explain any more, Krol had curled up and was off to sleep.

 Ingomer
 -------